Skip to main content

 Privacy preserving

-The chain should primarily hold:
+The chain primarily holds:

 • commitments